History of the Ottawa Senators (since 1992): 2008 and 2011 third jerseys

 On November 22, 2008, the Senators unveiled a new third jersey in a game versus the New York Rangers.
 Marketed with the slogan 'Back in Black' in reference to the black "away" jerseys the team wore during its first several seasons, the jersey is primarily black, while the team's other traditional colors of white and red are also integrated.
-The Senators' primary "centurion figure" logo moves to the shoulders.
-The front features the word 'SENS' in white with red and gold trim, as a new primary logo.
-The 'SENS' third jersey was retired in 2011.
+The Senators' primary "centurion figure" logo moved to the shoulders.

 On January 20, 2011, the Ottawa Sun reported that the Senators organization was studying designs for a new third jersey to commemorate the 20th anniversary of the current franchise.
-The Senators announced to season ticket holders on March 2, 2011, that the new third jersey will be a 'heritage design' based on the early-era Senators jersey.
+The Senators announced to season ticket holders on March 2, 2011, that the new third jersey is a 'heritage design' based on the early-era Senators jersey.
 The new third jersey was to be unveiled officially on October 1, 2011, however was mistakenly leaked after being discovered in a souvenir store at First Niagara Center.
-The jersey will be a 'barber-pole' design with a large 'O' on the front, and shield-shaped badges on each shoulder.
+The jersey is a 'barber-pole' design with a large 'O' on the front, and shield-shaped badges on each shoulder.
 One shoulder badge has the words "Ottawa Senators", the other has the words "Sénateurs d'Ottawa".

 Mostly black, the third jersey incorporates horizontal striping intended to be reminiscent of the original Senators' 'barber-pole' designs, and the large letter O used in Ottawa jersey designs going back to the 1890s.
 The new jersey, while an entirely new creation, most resembles the look of the 1926–27 Senators, when the franchise won its last Stanley Cup.
 Shield-type patches were added to the shoulders.
 The design of the shield-type patches was intended to be similar to the shield patches that the original Senators added to their jerseys after each Stanley Cup championship win.
 The patches spell the team name, one in English, and one in French.
 Jacob Barrette, a local Gatineau, Quebec fan had posted a similar design on the internet since 2009.
 The Senators worked with Barrette to develop the jersey design in time for the 20th anniversary season.

 2014 Heritage Classic jersey

 A special edition jersey was used for the 2014 Heritage Classic against the Vancouver Canucks on March 2, 2014.
-The jersey shares virtually the same characteristics as their current third jersey, albeit reversed so that cream is the primary colour.
+The jersey shared virtually the same characteristics as their then-current third jersey, albeit reversed so that cream is the primary colour.

 2017 update

 The move to Adidas as the NHL's uniform provider necessitated some slight changes in the Senators uniforms.
-While the overall design was carried over from the Reebok Edge look, the fonts now use the style that was found on the barber-pole third jerseys they wore from 2011–17.
+While the overall design was carried over from the Reebok Edge look, the fonts now use the style that was found on the barber-pole third jerseys they wore from 2011 to 2017.